20: Why and How?

 The first task is simply to experiment, to take risks, to sing and play in ways one ‘knows’ are ‘wrong’.
 As a first exercise it can be revealing to do just the opposite of performance indications in score.
 We did that here with the Moonlight/Erlking pair already discussed in Chapter 5, exchanging their usual characters.
 As the sound examples show, we discovered parallel universes for those scores.
 Perhaps the greatest benefit (though I think the expressive musical results in each case are pretty interesting) was to enable us to appreciate the extent of the interpretative space that is available if only one has the courage to step into it.
 If performances as different as these are possible, what else might be?

-Although the speeds changed there, and many other details with them in order to make sense of them, the performance style remained unaltered.
+Although the speeds changed in our Moonlight and ‘Erlkönig’, and many other details changed with them in order to make sense of them, the performance style remained unaltered.
 But there is much to learn from past performance styles as documented on the oldest recordings.
 There, as well as differences of tempo and character, the rules of musicianship—what is ensemble, what is tempo, what is phrasing, what is line?—are very unlike our own, sometimes almost opposite.
 Again, we can see a huge space around what’s been done in the past century, a space that must have room for many other performance styles, many other views of how to sound the basic constituents of a score musically.
 If these underlying styles can be so unalike in just a century, how many more may be possible that have never yet been made, and how much different musicianship must already have been practised in the past that is now lost to us?
 These models should be inspiring.
 It can be highly productive to copy past recordings; not mindless, as one might imagine, but revelatory in teaching one’s body to be differently musical.

 We can learn from acting, too, by working more with character and mood, choosing a character for a passage in a score and playing or singing it as specifically as possible.
 There’s nothing novel about this as an approach to expressive performance: it’s simply a matter of trying more characters, not seeking ‘the’ one that’s ‘correct’.
 We need to tell new stories with scores.
+When there are texts to be sung it’s relatively straightforward to use the voice to suggest quite new meanings (listen to some of Diana Gilchrist’s ten ‘Ave Maria’s).
+For instrumental music, bringing a cultural or political commentary to a performance simply through sound is a lot more challenging.
+But it’s always an option to explain to an audience what a performance is aiming to suggest.
+We need more interaction between stage and hall in any case, involving audiences in finding meanings together.

 Although there’s no reason in principle not to—in principle there can be no limits other than avoiding serious harm to the living—I’m not for now suggesting drawing on other musical genres such as jazz.
 This is only because of the danger of one’s work being labelled ‘crossover’ and thereby being put into a safe-box where it’s felt no longer to threaten mainstream practice.
 That’s the danger of any position that has a readymade category to slot into.
 Anything that can be put into it no longer challenges the norm.
 My whole intent here is to demote the norm so that it becomes simply one further option, equal with any other: that’s to say, it’s no longer ‘the’ norm.
 That’s what we should be aiming to achieve for current performance styles and habits.
 So for the same reason as avoiding crossover, because it can be filed away and leave the norm untouched, it’s sensible for now to avoid work that can be labelled ‘arrangement’, or at any rate to resist the label vigorously.
 That too makes a variant version safe.
 For now, let’s try not to be safe.